HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.

-To solve this business requirment  we first needed to build our ML pipeline.
-As the output from our pipeline would be a continuous number i decided to use the regression model.
-We then cleaned the data in notebook 3 Data Cleaning and then did featture enginering in notebook 4 Feature Enginerring in preperation for finding the best model.
-Finally we used code from the code instintute churnometer walkthrough project to find the best model and hyperparameters to achieve the best R2 score we could.
+To solve this business requirement we first needed to build our ML pipeline.
+As the output from our pipeline would be a continuous number I decided to use the regression model.
+We then cleaned the data in notebook '3 Data Cleaning' and then did feature engineering in notebook '4 Feature Engineering' in preparation for finding the best model.
+Finally, we used code from the code institute churnometer walkthrough project to find the best model and hyperparameters to achieve the best R2 score we could.
 The model was:

 ![Model steps](/images/readme_images/pipeline_steps.png)

 With the following features used: OverallQual, TotalBsmtSF, 2ndFlrSF and GarageArea.
-Becuase they were the 4 most important features to the pipeline out of all the features and once we only used them we did not see a big drop in the R2 score of the model.
+Because they were the four most important features to the pipeline out of all the features and once we only used them we did not see a big drop in the R2 score of the model.

 ![Important features](/images/readme_images/Feature_importance.png)

-Once we had the model and features decided we evaluated the model to make sure it met our business requirment of a R2 score above 0.75. as we can see in the image below the model passed this requirment with a R2 score of 0.839
+Once we had the model and features decided we evaluated the model to make sure it met our business requirement of a R2 score above 0.75.
+As we can see in the image below the model passed this requirement with a R2 score of 0.839

 ![Model evaluation](/images/readme_images/Model_evaluation.png)

 ![Train and test predictions](/images/readme_images/Train_test_predictions.png)

-Now that we have our completed pipeline we can solve the next requirment of finding the value of each of the inherited houses:
+Now that we have our completed pipeline, we can solve the next requirement of finding the value of each of the inherited houses:

 ![First inherited house predicted sale price](/images/readme_images/First_inherited_house.png)